0xB0BAFE77/0xSciTE4AHK/README.md

 Built-in functions stand out against normal functions.
 Numbers always show as underlined.
 Hopefully, you guys find it as pleasing as I do.

 The file I used in the picture is my SciTE syntax teseter and is included in the files folder of this repo.

+## TillaGoTo
+This has been updated to be inline with the dark theme.
+All regex's have been rewritten to be more accurate at capturing appropriate text.
+I've also updated the capturing process to include class names.
+Methods are also shown, however they're listed as functions.

+Install:
+Make sure to put `tillagoto.properties` in the main SciTE folder and `TillaGoto.ahk` in the SciTE\tools folder.

 Stay tuned for more updates!